 Wander further into town for slightly hidden wine bar Musk Lane.
 Drink in the cosy cellar door or enjoy a vino in the spacious beer garden.

 Kyneton is just a hot, skip and a dunk from Victoria’s Spa Country and the town is situated around mineral springs.
 You can fill bottles at the old pump of the Kyneton Mineral Springs Reserve.
+There are plenty more things to do in Kyneton, enough to justify a weekend getaway.

 This historic town is located at the very tip of the very underrated Bellarine Peninsula.